kuzmicz/SVGclasses/README.md

 Simple jQuery Plugin for adding, removing and checking classes on SVG elements

 # Installation
-Just include svgclasses.js before the </body> tag in your HTML file.
+Just include svgclasses.js to your HTML file.

 # Usage
 Adding class to SVG element: